status-im/swarms/ideas/92-disc-v5-research.md

 ### Iteration 1

-Goal Date: 2018-05-11
+Goal Date: 2018-05-18

 Description:
 - [ ] increase awarness by changing the UI copy that Rinkeby network uses Discovery protocol,
 - [ ] make LES working in Mainnet and Ropsten,
-- [ ] design how mailservers can work in dynamic environment.
+- [ ] design how mailservers can work in dynamic environment,
+- [ ] make it configurable from the UI/command line to use discovery protocol,
+- [ ] run automated, nightly tests that collect CPU, mem and network I/O statistics with comparison to static nodes.

 ## Updates